Devil-Tigers/Trmx_pkg_installer/README.md

-This script was made by TIGER HACK MALAYALAM youtube channel For more search "Tiger Hack Malayalam"on YouTube
+This script was made by The devil Tigers youtube channel For more searche "The Devil Tigers"on YouTube
 Link :- https://www.youtube.com/c/thmalayalam
 To run this tool